blainp/Custom-3D-Printed-Robotic-Arm-with-1-to-5-Miniature-Potentiometer-Based-Twin-Controller/README.md

 ## Features

 ### Fully Custom Arm
-- 4 NEMA 17 stepper joints plus servo-driven wrist rotation and claw, entirely 3D printed including the gearboxes except for the base.
+- 4 NEMA 17 stepper joints plus servo-driven wrist rotation and claw, entirely 3D printed, including the gearboxes, except for the base gearbox.
 - Custom 80:1 planetary gearboxes on the upper joints, metal 71:1 gearbox on the base after torque-related issues with the printed version.

 ### Closed-Loop Joint Control